 You’re earning the base earn rate when there’s no promotional or accelerated earn rate.
 This is the minimum number of rewards you’ll earn for all other eligible purchases.
 No fee credit cards typically have a very low base earn rate, whereas premium credit cards will have a higher one.

-How to claim your credit card rewards
+How to redeem your credit card rewards

 Earning rewards with the best credit cards in Canada is easy, but that’s only half the battle.
 Eventually, you’ll want to claim those hard earned rewards.
 How you do it will differ depending on the card and rewards program.